-where $X_{U\_i}$ or $X_{L\_i}$ are the same as the labeling $X_i$ while simultaneously specifying whether node $i$ is currently in the unlabeled or labeled set.
+where $X_{U\_i}$ or $X_{L\_i}$ is just another way of writing $X_i$ while simultaneously specifying if node $i$ is currently in the unlabeled or labeled set.

 We define the output of SDP$(M,X_L)$ to be the factorized matrix $X={X_U \brack X_L}$ rotated so that the vectors $X_L$ line up with their correct corresponding vectors in $\bigtriangleup_r$.
-This SDP can be solved efficiently with programs such as Manopt \cite{Boumal}.
-The factorization $\mathbb{X}={X_U\brack X_L}{X_U\brack X_L}^T$ can be found efficiently with Cholesky Decomposition and $X={X_U \brack X_L}$ has a unique rotated solution so long as there is at least one supervised label from each community.
-(If not see Remark \ref{Remark:bestFitSimplex}.)
-From the constraints $\mathbb{X}_{ii} = 1$, each $X_i$ will be a unit vector and we will refer to it as the `vector-label' for node $i$.
-To complete the semi-supervised algorithm we then recover a discrete labeling by assigning each vector-label in $X_U$ to the closest corresponding vector in $\bigtriangleup_r$.
+This SDP can be solved efficiently with programs such as Manopt \cite{Bandeira}.
+The factorization $\mathbb{X}={X_U\brack X_L}{X_U\brack X_L}^T$ can be found efficiently with Cholesky Decomposition and $X={X_U \brack X_L}$ has a unique rotated solution so long as there is at least one supervised label from each community (if not see Remark \ref{Remark:bestFitSimplex} below).
+From the constraints $\mathbb{X}_{ii} = 1$, each $X_i$ is a unit vector and referred to as the `vector-label' for node $i$.
+To complete the semi-supervised algorithm we recover a discrete labeling by assigning each vector-label in $X_U$ to the closest corresponding vector-label in $\bigtriangleup_r$.

-\begin{remark} It should be noted that, if $X_L$ contains less than $r-1$ distinct vectors, then rotating $X$ such that $X_L$ aligns with its corresponding vectors in $\bigtriangleup_r$ no longer produces a unique solution with respect to $\bigtriangleup_r$.
+\begin{remark} If $X_L$ contains less than $r-1$ distinct vectors, then rotating $X$ such that $X_L$ aligns with its corresponding vectors in $\bigtriangleup_r$ no longer produces a unique solution with respect to $\bigtriangleup_r$.
 In this case we must use another algorithm to find the best-fit simplex for our data.
-We present one such algorithm in the appendix. \end{remark}
+We present one such algorithm in the supplemental material. \end{remark}

-The entire semi-supervised algorithm (presented in Figure \ref{Algorithm}) follows a relax-and-round procedure where we first solve the relaxed SDP (\ref{Algo:SDP}), then find the simplex that best fits the SDP-output and finally round each SDP vector-label to its closest best-fit-simplex vector.
-(Note, the function $unique(X) $ outputs the set of unique labels in $X$.)
+The semi-supervised algorithm (Fig. \ref{fig:semisup}) follows a relax-and-round procedure where the relaxed SDP (\ref{Algo:SDP}) is solved, followed by fitting a simplex to the SDP-output and rounding each SDP vector-label to its closest best-fit-simplex vector.
+Note that the function $unique(X) $ outputs the set of unique labels in $X$.

-We now state this papers approximation ratio result in Theorem \ref{Theorem:Approximation}.
-This result lower bounds the ratio between the likelihood of an approximate solution, $\tilde{X}={\tilde{X}_U\brack X_L}$, and the likelihood of the true ML solution.
-Letting ${\tilde{X}_U\brack X_L} = \text{Semi-Supervised}(M,X_L,r)$, Theorem \ref{Theorem:Approximation} provides a lower bound on the optimality of our semi-supervised solution.